Blick

-Blick (View) is a Swiss German-language daily newspaper and online news website covering current affairs, entertainment, sports and lifestyle.
+Blick (lit.
+'View') is a Swiss German-language daily newspaper and online news website covering current affairs, entertainment, sports and lifestyle.
 Based in Zurich, it is the largest newspaper in Switzerland with a print circulation of around 285,000.
 The newspaper has been printed continuously since its inception in 1959.

 History and profile

 Blick was established in 1959.
 The newspaper was the first Swiss tabloid publication.

 The format of Blick was broadsheet until 2005 when it was switched to tabloid.
 The new format induced controversies: protests began and many boycotted the scandalous newspaper.
 It was nevertheless a huge financial success.
 However, in 2009 the daily changed its format to broadsheet.
 Its sister paper was from 2008–2018 Blick am Abend, an evening free daily.
 Both papers are owned by Ringier and are based in Zürich.

 Ladina Heimgartner was appointed as CEO in October 2020.
 In August 2023, Christian Dorer stepped down as Editor-in-Chief after a 6 month time-out, replaced by co-chiefs Steffi Buchli, responsible for content, and Sandro Inguscio, responsible for the Digital & Distribution division.